Tilicho Peak Expedition - 35 Days

 Owing to the peak's comparative remoteness and prohibitive conditions, it wasn't till recent decades that some partial explorations were done.

-The first known successful climb of Tilicho Peak was by a French team in 1978; it was one of those minor yet very demanding peaks in the area.
+The first known successful climb of Tilicho Peak was by a French team in 1978.
+It was one of those minor yet very demanding peaks in the area.

 Climbing Route and Challenges